traintracks/sparkstreaming-algebird-algorithms-demo/README.md

 ## Starting SparkMeetupDemo

-Our SparkMeetupDemo will run the HyperLogLog algorithm and Count-Min Skech both with one passing Spark Streaming.
+Our SparkMeetupDemo will run the HyperLogLog algorithm and Count-Min Sketch both in one pass with Spark Streaming.
 It'll receive messages from Kafka's topic called _sparkmeetup_

     sbt "run-main io.traintracks.demo.spark.streaming.algebird.SparkMeetupDemo" > SparkMeetupDemo.log